-As an osteopathic student, we have another class that is very visual – Osteopathic Manipulative Treatment (OMT).
+As an osteopathic student, you have another class that is very visual – Osteopathic Manipulative Treatment (OMT).
 In fact, some people in my class (including myself) consider OMT to be anatomy #2.
-So there are the books you will need:
+So it makes sense that the books you will need cover anatomy and OMT.

 Thieme Atlas of Anatomy – General Anatomy and Musculoskeletal System

 This is the Netter for OMT, which is very big on insertions and origins.
-The book is really good letting you visualize each individual muscle.
-Therefore, you can better understand how the counterstrain or muscle energy is affecting the muscle.
+The book is really good for helping you visualize each individual muscle.
+Therefore, you can better understand how the counterstrain or muscle energy is affecting a particular muscle.

-The main reason I use this book is to memorize the muscle origins, insertions, actions, and innervations, which are all tested on my examinations.
-Last year, my first year, I did not bother with Thieme and I did below average.
-And this year, by spending some time with Thieme, I did WAY above average.
+The main reason I used this book is to memorize the muscle origins, insertions, actions, and innervations, which are all tested on my examinations.
+During my first year, I did not bother with Thieme and I did below average.
+Then during my second year, by spending some time with Thieme, I did WAY above average.

 The Pocket Manual of OMT

 There are a lot of OMT techniques and I simply cannot remember them all.
-The main use for this book is as a quick reference to jolt your memory.
-It is a small book so it should fit in the white coat’s pocket (hence the name, pocket manual).
+The main use for this book is to quickly jolt your memory on the different type of treatments.
+It is a small book so it should fit in the white coat’s pocket.
+(Hence, it is called, “Pocket Manual.”)
 I do make good use out of the book before my practical examinations.
-And I expect I will be whipping this book out of my pocket more often as a third year on clinical rotations.
+And I expect to whip this book out of my pocket more often as a third year on clinical rotations.
 Snap!

 OMT Review by Robert G. Savarese, DO

 There is not too much to say about this book except that almost all students use this to prepare for the OMT section of COMLEX.
-This is the go-to book when it comes to preparing for the OMT section of COMLEX.
+This is the go-to book when it comes to preparing for the osteopathic section of the boards.
 It is that good.

-If you could only pick one book from all the OMT medical school books, get this book.
+If you could only pick one book from the three osteopathic books, get this book.

-The book is easy to read and most important of all, it comes with practice questions and answers with explanations.
+OMT Review is easy to read.
+Most important of all, it comes with practice questions and answers with explanations.
 I used it throughout the second year and it was very helpful.
 I should have used it throughout the first year as well.
-Unlike the First Aid mentioned above, this book is not in outline forms and explains the subject clearly.
+Unlike First Aid (mentioned above), this book is not in outline forms and explains the subject clearly.